Ray-Xavier-2021/netflix-landing-page-clone/README.md

 # Netflix Landing Page Clone

 This project was built by me using HTML, CSS and JS.
-It will be added to my portfolio showcase as one of my projects.

 [Live GitHub Deployment](https://ray-xavier-2021.github.io/netflix-landing-page-clone/)